Very rare bumblebees

 Shrill carder bee Bombus sylvarum

 The queens, workers and males all have pale yellow hair on the thorax, with a dark black-brown band in the middle of the thorax between the wing bases.
 The abdomen mainly has pale yellow-ginger hairs, but may have darker bands along it.
 The tail is ginger-red, but this can fade and be quite pale.
+Click here to download our factsheet on the Shrill carder bee (pdf 1.2mb).

 “Few people realise just how important bumblebees are.
 They are charming little things and a pleasure to see, but they also do an essential job which many people take for granted.
 If bumblebees continue to decline then we face ecological turmoil.
 Join BBCT today and support their important work.”